Best Intelligent Document Processing (IDP) Software

 How does IDP differ from OCR?

-OCR (Optical Character Recognition) simply converts printed or handwritten text into machine-readable digital text.
-IDP goes several steps further by:
+OCR (Optical Character Recognition) is foundational, like a digital eye.
+It simply converts printed or handwritten text images into machine-readable digital text.
+It sees characters.

 Is IDP suitable for small businesses?